godot-dimensions/g4mf/specification/parts/mesh.md

 The `"edges"` property is an integer index that references an accessor containing the edge indices for this surface.
 If not defined, the surface does not have explicit edges, but edges may be calculated from the cells if needed.

 This is a reference to an accessor in the G4MF file's document-level `"accessors"` array.
 The accessor MUST be of an integer primitive type, and MUST have the `"vectorSize"` property set to 2.
 Each primitive number in the array is an index of a vertex in the vertices array, and MUST NOT exceed the bounds of the vertices array.
 Every two primitive numbers in the array form an edge, so the array MUST have an even number of primitives.

+### Material

+The `"material"` property is an integer index that references a material in the document-level `"materials"` array.
+If not defined, the surface does not have a material.

+This is a reference to a material in the G4MF file's document-level `"materials"` array.
+The material MUST be defined in the array, and the index MUST NOT exceed the bounds of the materials array.
+If not defined, the surface does not have a material, and should be rendered with a default material.

+See [G4MF Material](material.md) for more information about materials.

 ### Polytope Cells